 What Foods Do Panthers Eat?

 Panthers are nocturnal carnivores, meaning they are mostly active at night and only feed on the meat and flesh of other animals.
 But what do panthers eat, exactly?
-The answer is mostly small-to-medium-sized herbivorous animals living within their humid forest and jungle habitats, such as:
+The answer is mostly small-to-medium-sized herbivorous animals living within their humid forest and jungle habitats.
+The highest percentage of a panther’s diet is composed of wild hogs and boars, raccoons, and deer.
+Other animals they eat include:

 Incredibly, this list doesn’t even come close to covering all of the foods a panther will eat.
 Since they are apex predators and aren’t very picky eaters, panthers will feed on just about any animal that moves.
 In fact, studies have shown that Panthera onca individuals commonly eat as many as 85 different species of animals of varying sizes, from small birds and reptiles to large mammals.